Complaints Policy

 We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
 We will do this within eight weeks of our acknowledgement of your complaint.

 All personal information you provide will be collected, processed and stored in accordance with the General Data Protection Regulation (GDPR), please refer to our Privacy Notice for further information which can be provided upon request.
-A link to this policy can also be found on our website www.emgsolicitors.com.

 What if I am not satisfied with the outcome?